rpoleski/MulensModel/developers_board.md

     * check if input values are floats (or something else accepted)
   * MulensData class:
     * **Errorbar scaling, in particular the two parameter.**
+    * _quick look alignment for MulensData objects - just use interpolation_
     * add version of n\_epochs that uses only good epochs
     * read settings from file header: flux vs. mag, filter, satellite info
     * change order to improve the website